-- The LOC is responsible for making available a sports hall to the visiting team for practices at least twice during the twenty-four (24) hours preceding the game (the evening and in the morning of the day of the game). - So Both practices must be in the sport hall where the game will be played.
+- The Host is responsible for making available a sports hall to the visiting team for practices at least twice during the twenty-four (24) hours preceding the game (the evening and in the morning of the day of the game). - Both practices must be in the sport hall where the game will be played.
 These practices must be no later than the time of the game the day before the game and no later than 11:00 a.m. on the day of the game, unless mutually agreed otherwise by both teams.
 The practice on the evening before the game shall be 90 minutes long and the practice in the morning of the game day shall be 60 minutes long. - Twelve (12) balls of the same make and type as the one to be used for the game shall be made available to the visiting team for these practices. - The court shall be available for a warm-up period at least sixty (60) minutes before starting time and the visiting team shall be provided with at least six (6) balls of the same make and type as the one to be used for the game.

 The local organiser shall keep all revenue from gate receipts.
+The visiting team is responsible for its own travel and staying expenses.

-47.7.3 Game Videos Online Platform
+47.6.3 Game Videos Online Platform